Jerry Lawler: United States Wrestling Association (1989–1997)

 In 1989, Lawler made his debut in the Memphis brand United States Wrestling Association, where he won the USWA Unified World Heavyweight Championship 28 times from 1989 until its doors closed in 1997.
 While champion, he feuded with The Soultaker, Jimmy Valiant, Kamala, Eddie Gilbert, and Jeff Jarrett.

 In 1992, Lawler teamed with Jeff Jarrett in a feud against The Moondogs.
 The feud between Jarrett/Lawler and The Moondogs was voted the 1992 PWI Feud of the Year by Pro Wrestling Illustrated.
 He won the USWA World Tag Team Championship with Jarrett four times and twice with Bill Dundee.

-Lawler dropped the USWA Unified World Heavyweight for the last time to Dutch Mantel on August 8, 1997 in an All Body Hair match.
+Lawler dropped the USWA Unified World Heavyweight for the last time to Dutch Mantel on August 8, 1997, in an All Body Hair match.
+A month later on September 14 he lost a Bullwhip on a Pole match to Mantel in his last USWA match.
 The promotion closed in November 1997.

 World Wrestling Federation (1992–2001)

 Feuds with Bret Hart and Doink the Clown (1992–1995)

-Lawler began his WWF career in December 1992 as an announcer on Superstars.
-USWA began a working relationship with the WWF.
+Lawler began his WWF career in December 1992 as an announcer on Superstars, while still working in USWA.
 He made his in-ring debut at the 1993 Royal Rumble when he participated in the namesake match, which was won by Yokozuna.
 From 1993 to 1995, he feuded with Bret Hart and the rest of the Hart family.
 The feud began at King of the Ring when Lawler interrupted Hart's victory ceremony and attacked Bret.

 Lawler claimed that he was the only true king in the World Wrestling Federation (WWF), and the two were scheduled to wrestle at SummerSlam to settle the dispute.
 At the event, however, Lawler came to the ring on crutches and claimed that he could not wrestle because of injuries suffered in a car accident.
 Hart faced Lawler's "court jester", Doink the Clown instead, and beat him by submission.
 Lawler then attacked Hart, revealing that he was not injured.
 Hart defeated Lawler by submission but refused to release the Sharpshooter.
 As a result, the referee reversed the decision and awarded the title of "Undisputed King of the World Wrestling Federation" to Lawler.
 The two would continue to work throughout the fall on the house show circuit, including in steel cages.

 Simultaneously, in a form of cross-promotion, Lawler engaged in a bitter feud with Vince McMahon (who at the time was never advertised as the actual owner of the World Wrestling Federation) back in the USWA.
 There, Lawler played the babyface to his hometown Memphis audience, whereas McMahon (who had always played face in the WWF) was being portrayed as a smug heel intent on dethroning Lawler as the king of professional wrestling.
 As part of the cross-promotion, McMahon, Bret and Owen Hart, Giant González, Tatanka, and "Macho Man" Randy Savage would begin appearing on USWA television to further the feud.
 While the program continued in the USWA, the feud between Lawler and McMahon would not be acknowledged on WWF television.